TPGamesNL/SkriptAddonPatcher/README.md

 For more info, see https://github.com/SkriptLang/Skript/issues/4012.

 ## How to use
-Step 1: download SkriptAddonPatcher.jar from [the release page](https://github.com/TPGamesNL/SkriptAddonPatcher/releases).
+Step 1: download SkriptAddonPatcher.jar from [the releases page](https://github.com/TPGamesNL/SkriptAddonPatcher/releases).

 Step 2: copy the addons that should be converted to the same folder as SkriptAddonPatcher.jar